-1.3 Students to the (maximum 10%) 20 places will be selected on the basis of our Sports Specialism in Basketball in Years 12 and 13 based on a skill based assessment for external students.
+1.3 Students (maximum 10%) will be selected on the basis of our Sports Specialism in Basketball in Years 12 and 13 based on a skills based Aptitude Assessment.

 2. Where there is oversubscription, the following preference criteria will be applied